nnappy/Getting-and-Cleaning-Data/readme.md

 -------------------------------------------------------------------------------
-The "UCI HAR Dataset" from the link in the "Dataset" section of this readme must be downloaded and unzipped into the R working directory for the run_analysis.R script for work properly.
+The "UCI HAR Dataset" from the link in the "Dataset" section of this readme must be downloaded and unzipped into the R working directory for the run_analysis.R script to work properly.

 -------------------------------------------------------------------------------
 #### Contact Information